tebl/BulkyMIDI-32/BulkyMIDI-32 Extras/README.md

 ![Build 011](https://github.com/tebl/BulkyMIDI-32/raw/main/gallery/build_extras_011.jpg)

-## 1.3> The story continues
+## 1.3> Crystal and jumpers
-With the LEDs in place, we'll move along to some miscellaneous components, specifically some more components required by the MCU.
+With the LEDs in place, we'll move along to some miscellaneous components.
+Specifically components that will be required by the ATmega 328 MCU, a variant chosen simply because it is so familiar from working with the Arduino Uno.

 ![Build 012](https://github.com/tebl/BulkyMIDI-32/raw/main/gallery/build_extras_012.jpg)

 The crystal doesn't have a polarity, so just install it as you see fit.
-The switch marked *reset* is something you would normally not need to deal with, it's just here so that I can reset the MCU while developing the firmware for it - ideally a future version wouldn't randomly crash or experience any sort of buffer overruns.
+The switch marked *SW1 / reset* is something you would normally not need to deal with, it's just here so that I can reset the MCU while developing the firmware for it - ideally a future version wouldn't randomly crash or experience any sort of buffer overruns.
+In case you were looking for them in the picture above, they're not there because I forgot to install them.

 ![Build 020](https://github.com/tebl/BulkyMIDI-32/raw/main/gallery/build_extras_020.jpg)